nexvium/allssh/README.md

 * `--[no-]times`

   Report, or not, how long it took to run command on each hosts.
 Default is to not display.

+* `--[no-]header`

+  Output, or not, the header containing the expanded host list and command line.

 * `-tN` `--timeout=N`